-What is lard in Italy?
+What is Lard in Italy?

-How does it look and taste lard in Italy?
+How does it look and taste Lard in Italy?

 Lard looks very similar to shortening.
-It’s a compact white paste sold in squared packages.
+It’s a compact white paste called “Strutto”, sold in squared packages.
 It should be kept in the refrigerator and when cold it is odorless, while it has a faint but characteristic odor when melted.
 Its flavor is also very mild.

-Why do some Italians cook with lard instead of olive oil or butter?
+Why do some Italians cook with Lard instead of Olive Oil or Butter?

 Although now lard is less common in Italian recipes than in the past, some Italians still use it in some preparations.
 Why don’t they replace it with oil or butter?
 Here you can read a number of reasons: